History of the Federal Estate Tax

 The Economic Growth and Tax Relief Reconciliation Act of 2001 gradually increased the federal estate tax exemption, until finally repealing the federal estate tax altogether for the 2010 tax year only.
 The Tax Relief Act of 2010 reinstated the federal estate tax with a $5 million exemption, indexing the exemption for inflation after 2011.
 The provisions of the Tax Relief Act of 2010 expired on December 31, 2012.

-The American Taxpayer Relief Act of 2012 increased the federal estate tax rate from 35 percent to 40 percent, but left in place the higher exemption level ($5.34 million in 2014); both provisions are now permanent.
+The American Taxpayer Relief Act of 2012 increased the federal estate tax rate from 35 percent to 40 percent, but left in place the higher exemption level ($5.45 million in 2016 up from $5.43 million in 2015); both provisions are now permanent.
 It also left in place the “portability” of any unused exemption between spouses.

 The information in this article is not intended to be tax or legal advice, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek tax or legal advice from an independent professional advisor.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Emerald. © 2016 Emerald Connect, LLC